Brandon Clarke: Professional career

 On December 16, 2020, the Grizzlies exercised their team option on Clarke for the 2021–22 season.
 On January 8, 2021, he scored a season-high 21 points, alongside eight rebounds, five assists and two blocks, in a 115–110 win over the Brooklyn Nets.
 The Grizzlies qualified for the postseason for the first time since 2017 after a series of play-in tournament wins.
 On May 29, during the Grizzlies' first round series against the Utah Jazz, Clarke made his playoff debut, playing seven minutes and grabbing one rebound in a 111–121 Game 3 loss.
 The Grizzlies were eliminated by the Jazz in five games.

 On October 16, 2021, the Grizzlies exercised their team option on Clarke for the 2022–23 season.
 On January 28, 2022, Clarke scored a season-high 22 points, alongside three rebounds, in a 119–109 win over the Utah Jazz.
 The Grizzlies qualified for the playoffs for the second straight season, where they faced the Minnesota Timberwolves during their first round series.
 On April 26, Clarke recorded playoff career-highs of 21 points and 15 rebounds in a 111–109 Game 5 win.
 On April 29, he recorded 17 points, eleven rebounds, five assists and three blocks as the Grizzlies eliminated the Timberwolves from the playoffs with a 114–106 Game 6 win.
 The Grizzlies were eventually eliminated during the second round, with the Golden State Warriors beating them in six games.

 On October 16, 2022, Clarke signed a four-year, $52 million contract extension with the Grizzlies.
 On March 3, 2023, during a 113–97 loss to the Denver Nuggets, he suffered a left leg injury and exited the game after playing only two minutes.
 The next day, the Grizzlies announced that Clarke had suffered a torn left Achilles, ending his 2022–23 season.

+Clarke made 64 appearances (18 starts) for the Grizzlies during the 2024–25 NBA season, averaging 8.3 points, 5.1 rebounds, and 1.0 assists.
+On March 22, 2025, Clarke was ruled out for the remainder of the season after suffering a high-grade PCL sprain in his right knee.

+National team

+Clarke has stated he hopes to play for the Canadian national team in the future.